 The carrying amounts of non-financial assets (except for deferred tax assets and inventories) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
-For intangible assets that are not yet available for use, the recoverable amount is estimated each period at the same time.
+For intangible assets that have indefinite useful lives, the recoverable amount is estimated each period at the same time.